September Online Book Club: Hello, Summer by Mary Kay Andrews

 My favorite Mary Kay Andrews series is pretty old, but still good.
 The Weezy and Bebe Mystery series has four books starting with Savannah Blues, and the main character Weezy Foley is an antiques picker.
 Another good one is the Callahan Garrity Mystery series starting with Every Crooked Nanny about an owner of a house cleaning company.
 There are eight in that series and the audiobooks are my choice over print because the narrator has an authentic southern accent.

-Kelly Brakenhoff is an author of eleven books and an ASL interpreter.
-She divides her writing energy between two series: cozy mysteries set on a college campus and picture books featuring Duke the Deaf Dog.
-The mother of four young adults and a hunting dog, and grandma to a growing brood of perfectly behaved grandkids, Kelly and her husband call Nebraska home.
+Kelly Brakenhoff is the author of 15 books and a seasoned ASL interpreter.
+She splits her writing energy between two series: cozy mysteries set on a college campus and children’s books featuring Duke the Deaf Dog.